THEFZNKHAN/next-portfolio/README.md

 ![footer](https://github.com/THEFZNKHAN/next-portfolio/assets/124388165/83cac11f-d6e1-4396-9fb0-5be86fa1b517)

 Thank you for visiting my portfolio.
-If you have any questions, or suggestions, or just want to connect, please don't hesitate to reach out.
+If you have any questions, suggestions, or want to connect, please don't hesitate to reach out.

 Happy coding!